SchulzLab/TFAnalysis/README.md

 This is done using a first in first out queue in the script `Preprocessing/ConvertMaxLeaderboardTest.py`
 ```
-python ConvertMaxLeaderboardTest.py <Path to either the shrunken, integrated, Test or Leaderboard Files> <Target directory>
+python ConvertMaxLeaderboardTest.py <Path to either the shrunk, integrated, Test or Leaderboard Files> <Target directory>
 ```
 Note that this script runs about 14 hours on the test data.